 Stage 4 – Red Plus

 If another school rule is broken they are reminded of the school rules for the 4th time, the procedure outlined in stage 1 is followed.
-Their card remains red, and they go to their partner class for 15 minutes “time out”.
+Their card remains red, and they go to their partner class within their Year group for 15 minutes “time out”.

 Parents will be informed that their child has reached this stage either face to face or a phone call by the class teacher, the teacher sanctioning, the Learning Mentor or the Deputy Head Teacher.

 At the end of each day the behaviour of pupils that have had a card change will have this recorded onto the school’s behaviour monitoring package by the class teacher or teacher sanctioning action or a member of the year group team.

 If a child persistently displays low level disruptive behaviour and consistently is given orange or red cards, parents will be made aware by either the class teacher, Learning Mentor or Deputy Head Teacher and a meeting organised.
 For some pupils it is necessary that a behaviour chart is put in place to support and reinforce expected behaviour at Holbrook.
 This is closely monitored by a senior member of staff until improvements are made.

 Stage 5 – Red Plus Plus